 - 1. Create rules for processing of 3D Secure transactions in Cardinal.
-See Creating Rules. - 2 Create a policy and add the required rules.
+See Creating Rules. - 2.
+Create a policy and add the required rules.
 See Creating Policies. - 3.
-Save your policy and select the card BIN ranges the policy applies to. - Repeat steps 1 and 3 for any additional rule in the policy. - 5.
-Repeat step 3 for any additional sub-BIN/BIN ranges.
+Save your policy and select the card BIN ranges the policy applies to. - 4.
+Repeat steps 1 and 3 for any additional rule in the policy. - 5.
+Repeat step 3 for any additional sub-BIN/BIN ranges. - 6.
+If you are using Compliance Manager, then set up any additional rules required for PSD2 and SCA.
+See Creating Policies in Compliance Manager.